 So if you are looking for a quiet place with some easy hikes and swimming possibilities in emerald blue water, Inambakan falls is exactly for you!

 Dao Falls is one of a kind waterfall.
 Quite a lot of steps down, crossing a long bamboo bridge and then a scenic walk through walls of limestone.

 Dao Falls made us stop every few steps to look around and pinch ourselves if this is even real.
 The water is insane blue, the limestone formations create a wall from each side while you walk, hike and climb through.
-It really is a natural wonder.
-At the end of 20 minute long walk, you will get to the main waterfall.
+It is a natural wonder.
+At the end of the 20-minute long walk, you will get to the main waterfall.

 ➳ Read Things to do in Cebu